grafana/loki/docs/installation/docker.md

 When finished, loki-config.yaml and promtail-config.yaml are downloaded in the directory you chose.
 Docker containers are running Loki and Promtail using those config files.

-Navigate to http://localhost:3100/metrics to view the output.
+Navigate to http://localhost:3100/metrics to view the metrics and http://localhost:3100/ready for readiness.

+As of v1.5.0, image is configured to run by default as user loki with  UID `10001` and GID `10001`.
+You can use a different user, specially if you are using bind mounts, by specifying uid with docker run command by specifying `--user=UID` with numeric UID suited to your needs.

 **Windows**